1928 Ohio State Buckeyes football team

 The 1928 Ohio State Buckeyes football team represented Ohio State University as a member of the Big Ten Conference duiring the 1928 college football season.
 The Buckeyes compiled a 5–2–1 record and got their first win over Michigan in six seasons.
-They Buckeyes outscored their opponents 135–35.
+The Buckeyes outscored their opponents 135–35.
 It was John Wilce's last season as head coach.
 He finished his tenure at Ohio State with a 78–33–9 record and 4–7 against Michigan with three Big Ten Conference titles.